Examines the respective merits of physical and digital museum objects for purposes of research, education, and emotional connection.

 B.A. in American Studies, University of Oregon

-In my capacity I oversee the development and maintenance of the Museum's online presence via our website, blog, and social media, as well as other digital offerings such as interactive kiosks and mobile devices.
-Our department works with staff from across the Museum to develop ideas, create compelling content, and produce award-winning products in collaboration with many top designers.
-I also think about the Museum’s online strategy—how we can further the Museum’s mission by leveraging our rich collections and expert staff to create more engaging, multidirectional experiences that promote a deeper understanding of American history.
+In my capacity I oversee the museum's website operations and work with others to manage our digital outreach efforts.
+Our department works with staff from across the museum to develop ideas, create compelling content, and deliver products that reach wide and varied audiences on multiple platforms.
+I also think about the museum’s digital strategy—how we can further the museum’s mission by leveraging our rich collections and expert staff, in collaboration with partners and audiences, to create engaging, multidirectional experiences that empower people to create a just and compassionate future by exploring, preserving, and sharing the complexity of our past.

-In addition to the continued publication of world-class history content, we have been experimenting with ways to increase both the quality and quantity of story sharing about the American experience—both from the Museum\'s perspective, and also creating opportunities for our visitors to participate.
+In addition to the continued dissemination of first-rate history content, we have been experimenting with ways to increase both the quality and quantity of story sharing about the American experience—both from the museum's perspective, and that of our visitors.
 This has led to a number of initiatives that make use of various social media, increased use of video and other visual media, and planning for future museum experiences and spaces that incorporate social technologies.

 American Association of Museums Media & Technology Committee